arcus/education_modules/intro_to_r_rstudio/intro_to_r_rstudio.md

 * How can I get more information on how to use the `hist` command?
 * How can I save my work for later re-use and expansion?

-Using the R.app or R console tool means very basic, bare-bones support for you as someone who is trying to write code.
+Using the R.app, also known as the R console tool, means very basic, bare-bones support for you as someone who is trying to write code.

 ### With RStudio